 Knowing when to plant grass seed is important if you want to grow a healthy lawn.

-Having lush, green grass is integral to most people’s garden ideas, but whether you are after how to plant grass seed from scratch, or trying to fill in patchy areas to make a lawn green and thick, you need to time it just right.
+Having lush, green grass is integral to most people’s backyard, but whether you are after how to plant grass seed from scratch, or trying to fill in patches in grass to make a lawn green and thick, you need to time it just right.

 ‘This means it is vitally important to seed a lawn during optimum growing conditions.
 Doing so will reduce the risk of disease development, poor seed germination and seedling failure.’

-When to plant grass seed depends on several factors: soil temperatures, the expected weather forecast, grass species selection and location.
+When to sow grass seed depends on several factors: soil temperatures, the expected weather forecast, grass species selection and location.

 ‘Just as every person has a difference in temperature preference so too do grass species,’ says Gore.